ashwaniarya/express-api-starter/readme.md

 ## BASIC FEATURES OF PACKAGE
 * The package consists of API authenticatin using passport-jwt and jsonwebtokens
 * User entry gateway.
-* Uset activation link sent to email
+* User activation link sent to email

 ## ENDPOINTS
 ### POST /user/signup